TrueBlocks/trueblocks-core/src/dev_tools/testRunner/README.md

     - init
 ```

-`modeList` may be empty or one or more (comma seperated) items from:
+`modeList` may be empty or one or more (comma separated) items from:

 ```[bash]
 - api